awslabs/flowgger/README.md

 type = "tcp"
 ```

-TCP accepts plain, uncrypted, unauthenticated messages.
+TCP accepts plain, unencrypted, unauthenticated messages.
 It is compatible with
 most syslog daemons and other log collectors.

 The TCP input assumes that records are separated by line breaks (LF / CR+LF) by